VibhutiBansal-11/COVID19/README.md

 2. Laptop

 ## Setup Doctor and Patient App
-To install the doctor and patient app please donwload the apk from the links given below:
+To install the doctor and patient app please download the apk from the links given below:

 [Doctor App](http://github.com)